TusharSidhu/The_Fit_District/README.md

 ## 🚀 Future Enhancements

-* Add advanced analytical SQL queries
 * Build dashboards (Excel / Power BI)

 ---

 ## 📜 License

-This project is intended for educational and analytical purposes only.
+This project is intended for **educational and analytical purposes** only.

 ---

 ## ✍️ Final Note

-The Fit District is more than just a dataset — it represents a structured model of how modern fitness businesses operate, making it a strong foundation for learning data analytics, database design, and business intelligence.
+The Fit District is more than just a dataset - it represents a structured model of how modern fitness businesses operate, making it a strong foundation for learning data analytics, database design, and business intelligence.